 You will be asked to enter the four digit password every time you turn on the projector.
 If you enter the wrong password, the password error message displays.
-You can retry by turning off the projector (by pressing Power) and start again, or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.
+You can retry by pressing Up $^{\blacktriangle}$, pressing Power to turn off the projector and start again, or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.